paynterf/MissChanger/README.md

 Community members are encouraged to modify the the CAD where they see fit.
 They can contribute back to the project by either:

-1. Creating a Pull Request, and add the modded files into the [UserMods](./UserMods) folder.
+1. Creating a Pull Request, and adding the modded files into the [UserMods](./UserMods) folder.

 2. Reach out and send me the STEP files.

 Modded items are not tested or officially supported.
-However, if it contains good ideas, it will be implemented into the official design down the line.
-The originator of the ideas will be included in the list bellow as a contributor.
+However, if one contains good ideas, it will be implemented into the official design down the line.
+The originator of the ideas will be included in the list below as a contributor.

 ...
 So, don't give yourself a weird name, please.